camelot-os/sentry-package-metadata/README.md

 ## Metadata

-ELF package metadata is a JSOn file with the following entry in the case of an outpost application.
+ELF package metadata is a JSon file with the following entry in the case of an outpost application.

 ### generic metadata
 The following metadata are fetched from `meson introspect` command, those are string typed.
  - `type`: `outpost application`
  - `os`: `outpost`
  - `name`: Application Name, based on the meson project name
- - `version`: Application version, based on the mespn project version
+ - `version`: Application version, based on the meson project version
  - `libshield_version`: Version of the C runtime used (a.k.a. libshield) Task configuration is a json node filled with Task config in the task `.config` used (see https://git.orange.ledgerlabs.net/outpost/sentry-kernel/blob/main/uapi/task.Kconfig)
  - `task`: outpost task configuration (json object)